ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

-We select baselines using three criteria: (i) \textbf{representativeness} (widely used or commonly adopted in prior work), (ii) \textbf{strength} (competitive or state-of-the-art performance in general or medical domains), and (iii) \textbf{coverage} (spanning closed/open models, text-only and multimodal settings, and different degrees of orchestration and tool use).
+We select baselines using three criteria: (i) \textbf{representativeness} (widely used or commonly adopted in prior work), (ii) \textbf{strength} (competitive or state-of-the-art performance in general or medical domains), and (iii) \textbf{coverage} (spanning closed/open models, text-only and multimodal settings).